reiryuki/OPlus-Launcher-34-Magisk-Module/README.md

 ## Known Issues
 - Full gesture navigation doesn't work
-- There is a space at the bottom in device that uses hardware navigation bar
 - The animation when opening an app looks a bit strange
 - Icons option doesn't work
 - No freeform window option in the recents provider if it's activated